So, you want to see what's broken? Eeeexcellent. Welcome to the testing branch.

 NOTE: Unlike most unittests, the functional tests share a test fixture across tests.
 This means that you can't(*) run just one of the tests by itself.

-But you can run a sub-set of the functional tests:
+You can now run a sub-set of the functional tests:

-Note that that there is a set of functional tests that are run regardless of what subset you choose; these tests setup the shared fixture.
+Note that that there is a set of functional tests that are run regardless of what subset you choose.

 (*) Unless you modify the code to comment out the other functional tests.
 The test fixture is setup and torn down by `FunctionalTestSuite`, and it runs the tests added to it with `_tester` and `_testenv` set in the testcase objects.